GuardianLabs/guardian-keyper/README.md

 5. Open a Pull Request
 6. If you have never committed to this repository before, accept our Contributor License Agreement (served by `cla-bot`)

 Note that Guardian Labs requires every contributor to sign the Contributor License Agreement to facilitate publishing Guardian Keyper to GPL-incompatible app repositories, such as the AppStore.
-See `CLA.md` for details.
+You can do it electronically during filing a pull request into this repository.
+See [`CLA_instructions.md`](https://github.com/GuardianLabs/keyper-cla-signatures/blob/main/CLA_instructions.md) for details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>